-- 1. Every person operating a vehicle on campus is held responsible for acquainting himself/herself with and obeying the traffic and parking regulations of the University. - 2.
-Vehicles must be parked in designated slots (red spaces are for faculty/staff only). - 3.
+- 1. Every person operating a vehicle on campus is held responsible for acquainting themself with and obeying the traffic and parking regulations of the University. - 2.
+Vehicles must be parked in designated slots. - 3.
 Vehicles are considered parked when left unattended. - 4.
-Tickets are written 24 hours a day, seven days a week.
-Example: If a vehicle is parked in a handicap slot, loading zone or staff area, it is subject to a ticket every hour (also see towing policy). - 5.
+Citations are written 24 hours a day, seven days a week.
+Citations may be written hourly for any offense.
+For example, if a vehicle is parked illegitimately in a handicap slot, loading zone, or staff area, it is subject to a ticket every hour (see also towing policy). - 5.
 Reserved slots are restricted 24 hours a day. - 6.
-Students may park in faculty/staff areas (i.e., red spaces) from 5 p.m. to 7:30 a.m., unless otherwise restricted.

-- Loading zones are for emergency and maintenance vehicles.
-Students loading and unloading will be allowed for 15 minutes. - 8.
-Overnight parking (midnight to 7 a.m.) is NOT allowed on the north and east sides of campus and where otherwise posted. - 9.
-No vehicle shall be parked in such a fashion as to obstruct pedestrian or vehicle traffic. - 10.
-Double parking is not permitted on the campus at any time. - 11.
-Parking is prohibited for vehicles in the following areas: all areas not distinctly designated as parking areas; red curbs; service lane zones and roads; traffic lanes within parking lots; on the grass or sidewalks; on a pedestrian crossing. - 12.
-Students driving vehicles with faculty/staff stickers are required to park in student parking.
+Visitor slots are reserved for non-university-affiliated visitors and are reserved 24 hours a day. - 7.
+Faculty and staff parking (red-striped) is reserved Monday through Friday from 7:30 a.m. until 5:30 p.m. - 8.
+Students may park in faculty and staff areas (i.e., red-striped slots) Monday through Friday from 5:30 p.m. to 7:30 a.m. and on weekends. - Loading zones are designated for the loading and unloading of vehicles close to the respective building.
+Drivers will be given 15 minutes to load or unload their vehicle and will be expected to move their vehicle to a legitimate parking slot. - 10.
+Service zones are for maintenance and emergency vehicles only.
+Students are not permitted to park in these areas. - 11.
+Overnight parking (midnight to 7 a.m.) is NOT allowed on the north side of campus and where otherwise posted. - 12.
+Double parking is not permitted on the campus at any time. - 13.
+Parking is prohibited in the following areas: all areas not distinctly designated as parking areas; service lane zones and roads (including circle drives); traffic lanes within parking lots; on the grass or sidewalks; on a pedestrian crossing. - 14.
+Students driving vehicles with faculty/staff stickers are required to park in student parking. - 15.
+Handicap parking (blue-striped) will be enforced according to state and federal regulations. - 16.
+Students are not authorized in specialized parking areas as designated by yellow lines.